nickmmark/twitter-ivermectin-pharmacies/README.md

 ## Methodology
-Identified accounts selling ivermectin products using the search term "ivermectin" Search performed on 11/24/2025
+* Identified accounts selling ivermectin products using the search term "ivermectin"
+ * Search performed on 11/24/2025

-Compared stated location with actual location provided by Twitter.
+* Compared stated location with actual location provided by Twitter --> identified many pharmacies that claimed to be based in the US, but were in fact based abroad (particularly India)
-For each store, analyzed the
+* For each store, compared the URL --> identified multiple accounts that link to same account --> was able to identify additional fradulent accounts this way
+* Traced the information about each store using `WHOIS` --> was able to identify additional fraudulent accounts, also found several that tried to hide thier location

 ## Results
 ### Summary data